ErpNetDocs/webclient/introduction/social/social-follows.md

 - automatic follows no longer create Favorites by default

 This separation makes Favorites meaningful, limited, and intentional.

-## Long-term purpose

-The introduction of follow levels provides a stable foundation for:
-- clearer user intent
-- better prioritization of information
-- consistent behavior across clients
-- future extensions such as smarter notifications and filtering

-Rather than adding more special cases, follow levels allow the system to grow while remaining understandable — for users and for developers alike.

-## What was intentionally removed from the old model

-The following behaviors from the legacy article no longer apply and were intentionally redesigned:
-- Following an object does not automatically make it a Favorite
-- Automatic follows do not create Favorites
-- Favorites are not a side effect of notifications
-- Visual tiles are no longer created for every follow

-This change is deliberate and aligns the system with clearer user intent and scalable behavior.

 ## Getting Started